 - Avoid shutting your learners down before they even get started.
 Even if you have a powerful scenario nestled in the final frames of your training, learners will gain no benefit from it if the opening material was too dry.
 We tend to tune out experiences we don’t consider important, so you only have a short window to grab attention.

-Sometimes your organization will decide that training is the answer before they have even figured out the question, and there is not much you can do about it.
+Sometimes your organization will decide that training is the answer before they have even figured out the question.
+There’s not much you can do about that.
 But there are still ways to separate the training from the learning and help your learners find real value.